chrisedrego/kubanatus/kubernetes-components.md

 - Kube-apiserver is responsible for most of the heavy lifting that is done by kubernetes
 - Kube-apiserver can be scaled horizontally in this case, we can have multiple instance of the kube-api-server running which can be loadbalanced.

+### etcd
+- etcd is highly available key-value datastore in kubernetes, that stores all the cluster data.

+### kube-scheduler
+- As the name suggest, kube-scheduler goes ahead and scheuled ab